 Even though an education is a basic requirement to get a better job, it is still considered a privilege to have an educated person in the family.
 Those who are educated enjoy better health care for themselves and their children.
 They also have better possibilities to improve their incomes and to obtain a job.
-Almost 60 percent of the population has no job.
-Additionally, 15 percent of those who work are overqualified and underpaid for the jobs they are doing.
+Unemployment remains as high as 60 percent.
+Additionally, many of those who work are overqualified and underpaid for the jobs they are doing.

-Many Bolivians who attend school only go for six years.
+Many Bolivians who attend school do not complete their secondary education.
 In recent years, many adult educators have been working toward social justice, focusing students on economic opportunities while maintaining their indigenous cultures.
 The process, particularly for women and minorities, is complex due to the socio-cultural context in which the learning takes place.
 However, when the educational model takes daily life within the local cultures into account, true learning and change can be seen.

 The constitution provides for freedom of religion and the government respects this right in practice.
 Roman Catholicism predominates and the constitution recognizes it as the official religion.
 The Roman Catholic Church receives support from the State (approximately 300 priests receive small government stipends), in part to compensate the Church for properties expropriated in the past.

 A notary public is required to certify fund-raising reports for religious groups.
 This requirement was designed to protect churches against allegations of money laundering or of receiving money from drug sources.
 It also requires groups to consult civil authorities to address potential concerns, such as traffic, before conducting public gatherings such as outdoor celebrations.